 This came at the cost of trading losses given market conditions as well as from inadequate protection as expired protection was not replaced.
 While traders were asked to reduce RWA they were also asked to keep an eye on profit and loss impact of their trades by the head of the CIO.

-A further conflict was that the new VaR model was constructed by a quantitative analyst whose direct reporting head was the CIO head trader responsible for the trades.
-The time line and the depth of research and resources expended for construction and implementation were dictated by the demands of the traders rather than the standard practice of a thorough review and testing of the model.
+An additional conflict was that the new VaR model was constructed by a quantitative analyst whose direct reporting head was the CIO head trader responsible for the trades.
+The timeline and the depth of research and resources expended for construction and implementation were dictated by the demands of the traders rather than the standard practice of a thorough review and testing of the model.

 VaR works well for liquid markets because of the existence of a credible price history- it may not be appropriate for illiquid markets with numbered institutional investors where price history is more fragmented and less frequent.
 Credit Spread Basis Point value and Credit Spreading Widening inform of the sensitivity to the portfolio to changes in the credit spread.
 The former is appropriate for small moves in credit spread but does not account for the convexity present in more complex portfolios.